clearcapital/cc-react-scripts/README.md

 >Note: to account for the colon character when converting names on eject, the regex was changed in scripts/eject.js from `\\w` to `.` to match all characters (line 179 - `const regex = new RegExp(binKey + ' (.+)', 'g')`).

 #### Adding Other Packages
-For every package that doesn't involve some kind of configuration, simply add it to the dependencies section under `package.json`.
+For every package that doesn't involve some kind of configuration, simply add it to the appropriate section in `template/.template.dependencies.json`.
+They'll get added with npm install automatically so that you, as the developer, have access to them.

+>Note: We added previous configuration packages to `packages.json` because they are used only by webpack or babel.
+Therefore, we don't need them if we're not touching the configs.

 #### Misc.
 Changes